stanichor/stanichor.github.io/_posts/2025-11-19-gender-themes.md

     </figure>
 </div>

-Although it contained many items, the loadings were not especially strong, yielding a scale with only acceptable reliability across the distribution.
+Although it contained many items, the loadings were not especially strong, yielding a scale with merely acceptable reliability across the distribution.

 <div style="text-align: center;">
     <figure>